Dheeraj-Bangera/hand_gesture_recogniton/README.md

 - OpenCV (for webcam support)
 - NumPy
 - TensorFlow (for training custom models)
-- Keras (for building neural networks)
+- Keras (for building neural networks)<br>
-Contributing

 If you'd like to contribute to this project, please follow these steps:
 - Fork the repository.
 - Create a new branch for your feature or bug fix.
 - Make your changes and commit them.